 Sir Ken Robinson, knighted for his service in the arts and famous for his widely popular TED Talks, is quoted as saying, “Curiosity is the engine of achievement.”
 It is the mind full of curiosity that will continue to develop and to take on our world’s problems one day.

 So, keep the curiosity alive.
 Look for experienced instructors who know how to frame a mix of questions from simple to complex and who foster a classroom culture of inquiry.
 Go ahead and encourage those questions, no matter how small, large, unanswerable, hilarious or embarrassing.
 They are the mark of a beautiful thing: a thinking and growing person.

-Bernadette Gilmore is the Director of Academics & Curriculum at Independence, having previously served as Head of Lower School and a Kindergarten teacher during her more than two decades with the school.
+Bernadette Gilmore is the Director of Academic Innovation at Independence, having previously served as Director of Academics & Curriculum, Head of Lower School and a Kindergarten teacher during her more than two decades with the school.
 She is also a team member of the Center for Wellness, Innovation and Learning (CWIL™).